jouterleys/MarkerlessCP/README.md

 Since data from the markerbased were originally modeled using full 6DOF, I was interested in trying an IK model in Visual3D to best match the Theia IK.
-3DOF Hip, 3DOF knee, and 6DOF ankle.
+3DOF Hip, 3DOF knee, and 6DOF ankle (“Free Feet”).

 ### Right Side